assessment719/EduVoy.ai/README.md

 2. Back-End runs on http://localhost:3000
 3. Server runs on http://localhost:2000

-<b>Things Used To Make This:</b>
-1. React
-2. Node
-3. Tailwind CSS
-4. Typescript

 <b>Description:</b>
 <br />
 An AI-powered full-stack web application designed to streamline the study abroad process for students and consultancies.
 Built using React, Node.js, Express, MongoDB, and TypeScript, the platform offers four key features: